How To Leverage Social Proof On Your Blog & Landing Pages

 For example, reviews tend to not get much traction, while large list posts perform better.
 And personality quizzes take things to an entirely new level.
 And they can encourage people to follow you on social media, and more.

 A friend of mine grew a 2-month old site to 5,000+ visitors just by using quizzes.
-If you use WordPress, you’ll find plenty of quiz plugins and standalone quiz makers to help you get started.
-And be sure to check out our tutorial on how to create personality quizzes with WordPress.
+If you use WordPress, you’ll find plenty of online quiz tools to help you get started.

 5. Run a social media contest to build your following